srobb1/PFB2012/README.md

 To get class scripts as we add them to this repository, PFB2012,  and to add your own files to your own personal repository.
 The steps were summarized from https://help.github.com/articles/fork-a-repo

 This repository and your personal repositories are accessible from github now and later from anywhere.
-Follow these instructions to set up git and to get sstarted.
+Follow these instructions to set up git and to get started.

 ---
 Sofia's Definitions